-Xerostomia is dry mouth caused by reduced or absent flow of saliva.
 This condition can result in discomfort, interfere with speech and swallowing, make wearing dentures difficult, cause halitosis, and impair oral hygiene by causing a decrease in oral pH and an increase in bacterial growth.
 Long-standing xerostomia can result in severe tooth decay and oral candidiasis.
-Xerostomia is a common complaint among older adults, affecting about 20% of the elderly.
+Xerostomia is a common complaint among older adults, affecting about 20% of them.

 Stimulation of the oral mucosa signals the salivatory nuclei in the medulla, triggering an efferent response.
 The efferent nerve impulses release acetylcholine at salivary gland nerve terminals, activating muscarinic receptors (M3), which increase saliva production and flow.
 Medullary signals responsible for salivation may also be modulated by cortical inputs from other stimuli (eg, taste, smell, anxiety).